 You can buy and sell GameStop stock at many popular brokers, including eToro, which offers zero commissions.

 Final Word On Trading GameStop

-Trading GameStop has proven extremely lucrative for retail investors in recent months.
+Trading GameStop has proven extremely volatile for retail investors in recent months.
 Individuals have a choice of trading vehicles when buying GameStop, from CFDs and spread betting to share dealing and options.
 Whichever path you take, make sure to take a careful approach to risk management, noting market volatility can lead to losses as well as profits.